lucacrippa88/watson-telegram-bot/README.md

 The final bot will implement natural language chat, vocal message interactions, visual recognition on photos and sentences translation.

+- Receive vocal messages - easy to use, easy to listen!
+- Ask to translate sentences in many languages
+- Ask for support on the selected topic (in this demo: online retail store assistance)
+- Receive description of photos - you can use your own trained Watson Visual Recognition classifiers!

 ## Prerequisites

 Prerequisites to get this tutorial done are: